Dragonworld: Filming locations

 Haddon Hall and Manorbier Castle were used as locations during filming.
 Llangollen railway station was used as the Scottish station where the youngster first meets his grandfather.

 Home media

 The film was released directly to videocassette and LaserDisc in 1994 by Paramount Home Video.
 It was re-issued on VHS in 1996, under the Paramount Family Favorites label.
 The film has been seen on DVD releases in Australia and Germany.
-A North American Blu-ray release from Full Moon Features is scheduled for February 8, 2022.
+It was officially released on DVD and Blu-Ray by Full Moon Features on February 8, 2022 in North America.

 Sequel

 A sequel to the film, Dragonworld: The Legend Continues, was released directly to video in 1999, although filmed in 1996.
 The film bears little relation to the first film and has received mainly negative reviews from critics.